All employees are entitled to annual leave. More information can be found here.

-If the employee is sick while on annual leave, and can produce a valid medical certificate, then the employer should mark those days as sick leave instead of annual leave.
+If the employee is sick while on annual leave and can produce a valid medical certificate, then the employer should mark those days as sick leave instead of annual leave.

-Carrying Annual Leave Into The Following Year
+Carrying Annual Leave into the Following Year

 The intent of the Organisation of Working Time Act is that employees take their annual leave in the current year that it is accrued.

-However, there is provision for the employee to carry over leave, for up to 6 months into the next year.
+However, there is a provision for the employee to carry over leave, for up to 6 months into the next year.